 With so many people visiting Las Vegas year-round, we are bound to see many collisions.
 Unfortunately, some motorists actually refuse to stop and assist those they have injured, instead hitting the gas and fleeing the scene.
 These hit and runs cost people tens of thousands of dollars and lead to serious physical injuries.

-If you were hit by a fleeing driver, please contact us.
-We can help walk you through the process for receiving compensation.
+If you were hit by a fleeing driver, you need the help of an experienced car accident attorney.
+Our Las Vegas injury lawyers at the Ladah law firm can help walk you through the process for receiving compensation.

 What Happens if You Crash Your Car and Leave the Scene?